 Memorandum and By-laws

-- The tenure of the office members should not exceed three years.
+- The term for office-bearers should not exceed three years.

 Members of the society